The Ultimate Beginner's Guide to Terrariums (Simple Tips + Projects to Try)

 I use a 2-2-1 mix of coco coir, worm castings and orchid bark.

-Where can I buy substrate?
+Where can I buy terrarium substrate?

 Well, if you're going for potting mix it's pretty easy to come by in garden centres and nurseries.